NeClaes/Stage/scheduled_integration_job/README.md

 ```

 ## Publisher
-* When started it will make a connection to the Artemis ActiveMQ app
+* When started it will make a connection to the Artemis ActiveMQ app.
-* It wil publish a json object to the `change-db` queue
+* It wil publish a json object to the `change-db` queue.
-* And end the connection
+* And end the connection.

 ```
 docker run -it --rm -p 8011:8011 -e PORT=8011 -e BROKER_URL=<IP_ADDRESS> -e BROKER_PORT=<PORT> -e BROKER_USER=<NAME> -e BROKER_PWD=<PASSWORD>  neclaes/publisher

 ```

-### Subscriber
+## Subscriber
-* When started it wil make a connection to the Artemis ActiveMQ app
+* When started it wil make a connection to the Artemis ActiveMQ app.
-* it will subcribe to the queue `change-db` and listen to incoming events
+* It will subcribe to the queue `change-db` and listen to incoming events.

 ```
 docker run -it --rm -p 8012:8012 -e PORT=8011 -e BROKER_URL=<IP_ADDRESS> -e BROKER_PORT=<PORT> -e BROKER_USER=<NAME> -e BROKER_PWD=<PASSWORD>  neclaes/subscriber